g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 ge-0/0/3.0            1   0x1 Point to Point    Disabled               10/10
 lo0.0                 1   0x1 Passive           Passive                 0/0
 ```
-Look the lo0.0 interface, it is passive naturally, we don't need to set it passive.
+Take a look at the lo0.0 interface.
+It is passive by default, so we don't even need to bother setting it manually.
+Junos handles that for us.

-Ok, now we need to make this configuration in all routers of our network.
-I challenge you to make this in 5 minutes (if you are accompanying me in this lab, sure.).
+Now, we need to push this configuration to all routers in our network.

+Challenge time: I bet you can do this in under 5 minutes (if you are following along with the lab, of course!).

-Ok, let's check our IS-IS database now:
+Ready?
+Let's check our IS-IS database now:
 ```
 root@R1> show isis database detail
 IS-IS level 1 link-state database: